 Traditional chiropractic theory is based on the idea that the body has an innate intelligence that is disrupted by spinal disorders.
 The philosophy also teaches that these disruptions are the basis for all sickness in the human body.
 Chiropractic was developed in the late 19th century as a method of correcting spinal dislocations (referred to as “subluxations” by chiropractors) and restoring the body’s natural intelligence.

 While some chiropractors still do adhere to these beliefs, most modern chiropractors combine the techniques of chiropractic work with mainstream views and a variety of other forms of medicine.
 If you seek chiropractic care for sciatica, your treatment plan may include:

 - Chiropractic adjustments – The principal method of chiropractic treatment, this technique involves the chiropractor manually manipulating the spine to relieve pain and pressure caused by dislocated spinal joints.

 - Cold or hot therapy – Use of heat and/or cold to relieve inflammation, stop spasms and loosen tight muscles.

 - Ultrasound therapy – This treatment method uses an ultrasound wand to stimulate muscles, restoring blood and oxygen flow and reducing spasms and pain.

 It is important to remember that when it comes to sciatica, chiropractic methods cannot “cure” the condition.
 The only result that you should expect from chiropractic care is temporary pain relief.
-For more information about outpatient procedures that can help you find meaningful relief from back pain, contact Laser Spine Institute and receive a free review of your MRI or CT scan.
+For more information about outpatient procedures that can help you find meaningful relief from back pain, contact Laser Spine Institute and receive a review of your MRI or CT scan.